Does Salvation Guarantee A Problem Free Life?

 Jesus said blessed are those who are persecuted for doing the right thing. (see Matthew 5:10)

-We need to ensure that when we experience troubles, it is not because of our fault; otherwise, there is no glory or reward for that.
+We need to ensure that when we experience troubles, it is not because of our own fault; otherwise, there is no glory or reward for that.

 2. The suffering must be overcome